New NY governor adds 12,000 deaths to publicized COVID tally

 The higher number is not entirely new.
 Federal health officials and some academic institutions tracking COVID-19 deaths in the U.S. have been using the higher tally for many months because of known gaps in the data Cuomo had been choosing to publicize.

-But Hochul said it is vital to be fully transparent about the numbers.
+But Hochul, who was lieutenant governor before being propelled to the state's highest office, said it is vital to be fully transparent about the numbers.

-“There’s a lot of things that weren’t happening and I’m going to make them happen," she said on MSNBC.
+“There’s a lot of things that weren’t happening, and I’m going to make them happen," she said Wednesday on MSNBC.
 "Transparency will be the hallmark of my administration.”

 Cuomo’s lawyer Rita Glavin and his campaign staff did not immediately respond to a request for comment.